anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 #### Publishing

 The process of publishing involves submitting the manifests to opnfv-airship gerrit repo.
 It is important that the site-specific manifest, along with certificates, is present in &#39;site&#39; folder in opnfv-airship repository.
 This will be used for the deployment process and described in the subsequent section.
+An example record for pod-10 dashboard would be:

+- A | dashboard-airship.intel-pod10.opnfv.org | 10.10.100.100

 <a name="7.6"></a>
 ## 7.6 Deployment: Installer & Install Steps
 The deployment is performed and managed from the 'jump-host' node.
 Any authorized user can login to this node.
-### DNS Registration
+### FQDN Registration
+To access the deployment, using FQDNs, it is important to get them registered as DNS records with the network administrator.
+In case of OPNFV Intel pods, the linux foundation helpdesk (sso.linuxfoundation.org) can take the request and add the records.

 ### Setting up the Genesis Node
 Install Ubuntu 16.04 (Standard ISO) on the genesis node (Ex: Node-1 in Intel-Pod10), this node will be used as seed for the rest of the environment.
 During installation ensure the following: